Flone-dnb/low-end-engine/docs/Manual.md

 Nodes are generally used to take place in the node hierarchy, to be part of some parent node for example.
 Nodes are special and they use special garbage collected smart pointers (we will talk about them in one of the next sections) but not everything should be a node.
 If you want to implement some class that does not need to take a place in the node hierarchy, does not belong to some node or does not interact with nodes, for example a class to send bug reports, there's really no point in deriving you bug reporter class from `Node`, although nobody is stopping you from using nodes for everything and it's perfectly fine to do so, right now we want to smoothly transition to other important thing in your game.
 Your class/object might exist apart from node system and you can use it outside of the node system.
 For example, you can store your class/object in a `GameInstance`.

+This engine does not have a garbage collector so nodes have a specific ownership rule: parent nodes own child nodes (using `std::unique_ptr`) and child nodes reference parent nodes using raw pointers.
+You are free to move nodes in the hierarchy (even at runtime) the nodes will handle the ownership change.
+You will see how this works in more details in one of the next sections.

 ## Game instance

 > If you used Unreal Engine the `GameInstance` class works similarly (but not exactly) to how Unreal Engine's `UGameInstance` class works.